Shigella

 • diarrhea or loose stools, especially if blood is present

-Avoid exposure to infected stool:
+Avoid exposure to infected human waste

-• Frequent and careful hand washing is important for everybody.
-Make sure children wash their hands properly in day care centres and at home (they may need help).
-This is especially important for children who are not completely toilet-trained (including children in diapers)
+Frequent and careful hand washing is important for everybody.
+Make sure children wash their hands properly in childcare centres and at home (they may need help).

-• When possible, young children with shigella infection who are still in diapers should not be around or play with uninfected children
+When possible, young children with shigella infection who are still in diapers should not be around or play with uninfected children.

-Contaminated food or water:
+Contaminated food or water

-• Basic food safety precautions and drinking water treatment help prevent shigellosis
+Basic food safety precautions and drinking water treatment help prevent shigellosis.

-• At swimming beaches, having enough bathrooms near the swimming area helps keep the water from becoming contaminated
+At swimming beaches, having enough bathrooms near the swimming area helps keep the water from becoming contaminated.

 • Eat only cooked hot foods or fruits you peel yourself

-• Learn more about Travelers’ Diarrhea
+• Learn more about Travelers’ Diarrhea.

 In the home: